kricn/next-demo/README.md

 # next-demo
-A demo repository width nextjs
+A demo repository with nextjs